zarak214/Final_project_GIS/index.md

-# Spatial Equity in Career and Technical Education in New Jersey
+# Spatial Analysis of Career and Technical Education in New Jersey
 **Author:** Zarak Khan
 **Course:** 34:816:651:90 SEMINAR IN PUBLIC INFORMATICS